-Map and Short Story of the Boston Gangs & Hood Areas
+Map of Boston Gangs & Hood Areas

 Boston Hoods Map Key: Blue = South End | Red = Roxbury | Green = Dorchester | Gold = Mattapan | Black = Various Hoods

 *Make Sure To Leave Comment Below, especially if something is wrong or missing

 In the late 1940s and 1950s, white families started leaving Boston’s inner-city neighborhoods and settling in communities outside the city limits or near the border.